 The Lawrence Hart Seminars, going back to the late 1930s, are by far the longest-running literary workshop in the San Francisco area.
-In them, poets continue to explore and refine the literary territory that Lawrence Hart and the early Activists opened in the middle of the Twentieth Century.
+After the covid shock, they switched to a Zoom format and are now available online anywhere.
+In person or onscreen, poets continue to explore the literary territory that Lawrence Hart and the early Activists opened in the middle of the Twentieth Century.

-There is a nominal tuition.
+There is a modest tuition.
 Visitors are welcome.
 Poetic “sophistication” is not required–may even be a drawback.
+The essential thing is the willingness to try out a new path toward the mastery of language.

 Below are a few poems produced in the Lawrence Hart Seminars and showing the range of styles developed under the influence of Activist approaches.